harshboghara2004/CashFlipper/README.md

 # CoinFlipper

->> Description
+> Description
-   --- App to get information about current exchange rates of currencies into other currencies.
+   -App to get information about current exchange rates of currencies into other currencies.

->> Steps to install
+> Steps to install

 Step: 1